 β

-I pay attention to test the component in context, and ensure that specifications and design decisions will fit with the product.After having explored different directions, I conduct a feedback session with others team members in oder to collect the comments.
-After that I improve, and reiterate on the component until I prepare the final version in pixel perfect.
+I pay attention to testing the component in context and ensure that specifications and design decisions align with the product.
+After exploring different directions, I conduct a feedback session with other team members in order to collect their comments.
+After that, I improve and iterate on the component until I prepare the final version in pixel-perfect detail.

 β